Saenger Theatre (New Orleans): Hurricane Katrina

-Planned second renovation
+Second renovation

 In early 2009 it was announced by New Orleans officials that ownership of the Saenger Theatre would be turned over to the Canal Street Development Corp., a city agency, who would lease the building to the Saenger Theatre Partnership, Ltd. for 52 years.
 A stipulation of the deal requires the Saenger Theatre Partnership to host a minimum of 80 shows and sell 100,000 tickets each year.
 The unique alliance secured $15 million in federal grants, state and federal tax credits, and private financing as part of a $38.8 million restoration.

 A main focus of the restoration is to return the Saenger to its original state.
 Work will include stripping paint to reveal the building's original color scheme, along with using historic photographs to match hardware such as doors, light fixtures, and windows as closely as possible.
 The escalator in the arcade will be removed, the main entrances will be recessed to reflect the original floor plan, and marquees matching the originals will be installed.
 Renovations will also include updates, such as incorporating the adjacent 1101 Canal Street building to use as a restaurant, restrooms, and box offices; expanding the stage by 40%; installing central air conditioning; and replacing the ceiling's trademark constellation with LED lights.
 All work, including modern updates, will adhere to strict preservation guidelines set by various entities including the National Park Service.

 The marquee was ceremoniously re-lit in October 2009 to signify the Saenger Theatre's rebirth.
-The marquee will be lit every night until the theatre reopens in the fall of 2011.
+An announcement was made that the marquee would be lit every night until the theatre reopened in the fall of 2011.

 In the first months of 2010 restoration work was begun on the theater.
-In addition a website was launched and the broadway tour producers Broadway Across America announced that The Lion King will play at the Saenger during the 2011-2012 season.
+In addition a website was launched and the Broadway tour producers Broadway Across America announced that The Lion King would play at the Saenger during the 2011–2012 season.
 The full schedule has yet to be released.
 NOLA.com announced that construction on the theatre would begin in July 2010.

-However, in March 2011 it was announced that construction had not started, and the Saenger would not be ready until at least the 2012-2013 Broadway season.
+Although the project was scheduled to begin in July 2010, by March 2011 construction had not yet started.
+At that time an announcement was made that the Saenger would not be ready until at least the 2012-2013 Broadway season.

-In December 2011 New Orleans officials announced final financial hurdles had been cleared and construction would begin in earnest on the $51 million renovation in January 2012.
+In December 2011 New Orleans officials announced final financial hurdles had been cleared and construction began on the $51 million renovation in January 2012.

-In June 2013, the Saenger Theatre announced it would be opening September 27 with three performances from comedian Jerry Seinfeld; one on September 27 and two on September 28.
+The Saenger Theatre reopened September 27, 2013 with three performances from comedian Jerry Seinfeld; one on September 27 and two on September 28.
 The opening gala would be held October 3–6.
 The National Trust for Historic Preservation cited the site as one of ten historic sites saved in 2013.
+The renovation had a final price tag of $53 million.